skinnyleg/alx-system_engineering-devops/0x00-shell_basics/README.md

 	Description:
 the Sixth task gets us to write a script that displays the directory content is a longer format and shows hidden content and group and user ID displayed numerically

+Seventh Task:
+	Description:
+the seventh task gets us to create a directory in /tmp using script